ojhajayant/eva/week1/Readme.md

 Q4: How are kernels initialized?

-A4: To start with here are a few related points required before arriving at the answer on "how the kernels be initialized":
+A4: To start with here are a few related points required, before arriving at the answer on "how the kernels be initialized":
 - The inputs (x <sub>i</sub>'s) to any neuron, at a particular layer position, are all std-normalized i.e. for example, the 	  distribution for the pixel values will be centred at 0 mean with variance 1.
 And thus 95% of the values will be lying within
 [-2, +2] as shown in the diagram below: